 The Aeroplan loyalty program is offered by Air Canada.
 This free program lets members use points for flights on any airline within the Star Alliance program.
 It is also a transfer partner of American Express and Marriott Bonvoy.
 It is a much more widely accepted rewards program than it was years ago, and members can collect points at many Canadian retailers with their Aeroplan card.
 Additionally, some financial institutions like CIBC and TD offer Aeroplan credit cards, so earning points is relatively easy.

-BMO has its own reward program that earns members 1 point for every $1 spent.
+BMO has its own reward program that earns members 1 point for every $1 spent on select BMO credit cards.
 A BMO Rewards credit card is the only way to collect points, and you can use them to pay for merchandise or travel purchases.
 BMO could follow in the footsteps of Scotiabank and merge Air Miles with its own program, a move that could increase the points value of each program, but for now, it’s too soon to tell.

 Like Amex, Avion Reward points are accumulated through credit card purchases and can be transferred to other loyalty programs, and you can use them to pay off a portion of your credit card statement.
 You can also invest your points in RRSPs and make stock trades with them.
-Unlike other travel credit cards on this list, RBC Avion Reward points can be redeemed for flights on any airline, making them extremely valuable and flexible.
+Unlike other travel credit cards on this list, RBC Avion Reward points can be earned with select RBC credit cards and redeemed for flights on any airline, making them extremely valuable and flexible.

 You can earn TD Reward points on select TD credit cards only.
 TD Rewards follow a similar redemption strategy as the other credit card reward points on this list (pay down your monthly statement, make travel-related purchases, etc.), with the added bonus of being able to cash in your points to pay for purchases with Amazon’s ‘Shop with Points’ program.

 With the announcement of Air Miles’s bankruptcy, many Canadians are now looking to replace their Air Miles credit card with a new rewards credit card.
-Whether you want to save money on travel-related purchases or keep accumulating rewards points with Air Miles’ former retail partners, we’ve rounded up a list of our favourite rewards cards that suit every budget.
+Whether you want to save money on travel-related purchases or keep accumulating rewards points with your favourite former Air Miles retail partners, we’ve rounded up a list of our favourite rewards credit cards that suit every budget.

 Scotiabank Passport Visa Infinite